scottish-pl-institute/splv/2026-glasgow/index.md

 ### Pub Quiz

-We have organised a pub quiz on monday evening.
+We have organised a pub quiz on Monday evening.
 This will take place _upstairs_ in [curlers rest](https://www.google.com/maps?q=curlers+rest&um=1&ie=UTF-8&ved=1t:200715&ictx=111).
-The quiz will start from (about) 7 - feel free to take your time wandering down.
+The quiz will start from (about) 7PM - feel free to take your time wandering down.

 ## Registration and Accommodation